Deliciously moist and tender Banana Nut Chocolate Chip Bread with walnuts and dark chocolate chips. Makes a great afternoon tea bread.

 - Grease and flour 9"x5" loaf pan.
 Preheat oven to 350°F (180°C).

-- In a medium sized bowl, stir together all-purpose flour, baking soda, baking powder, salt, cinnamon, and nutmeg until combined.
+- In a medium sized bowl, stir together all-purpose flour, baking soda, baking powder, salt, ground cinnamon, and ground nutmeg until combined.

 - In another bowl, beat together egg, sugar, and vegetable oil.